oliverlundquist/oliverlundquist.com/_posts/2018-01-17-typescript-easy-setup-with-laravel-and-vue.markdown

 }
 {% endhighlight %}

-Add the necessary NPM dependencies, this setup will use the vue-loader that comes with Laravel Mix which will use the ts-loader and Typescript to compile TypeScript down to JavaScript.
-The vue-class-component is there for class support with Typescript in Vue components.
+Add the necessary NPM dependencies, this setup will use the vue-loader that comes with Laravel Mix which will use the ts-loader and TypeScript to compile TypeScript down to JavaScript.
+The vue-class-component is there for class support with TypeScript in Vue components.
 {% highlight plaintext %}
 npm install vue-class-component ts-loader typescript --save-dev
 {% endhighlight %}